openjck/presentation-mozilla-internship-2011/script.md

 * 11% of the people I contacted ended up contributing
 * 21% of all June contributors came from this group
 * 34% of all June demos came from this group
-* We got some really great submissions, including a couple that have already become famous here at Mozilla.
+* We got some really great submissions, including some have already become famous here at Mozilla.

 Slide 7
 -------